joelvaneenwyk/obsidian-typed/README.md

 You will have to verify if the code behaves as expected, both with regard to the expected types, as well as what the function description says.

-With all the disclaimers out of the way, hopefully these typings will help in removing 90% of the `@ts-ignore` statements in your codebase, or perhaps even let you discover solutions that didn't seem possible before.
+With all the disclaimers out of the way, hopefully these typings will help in removing `@ts-ignore` statements in your codebase or perhaps even let you discover solutions that didn't seem possible before.

 PR's and issue reports are welcome for missing, deprecated or incorrectly defined typings.